javi22020/batch-router/README.md

 ## Overview

-Batch Router provides a standardized way to send batch requests to different LLM providers (OpenAI, Anthropic, Google, Mistral, and vLLM), abstracting away provider-specific formats and APIs.
+Batch Router provides a standardized way to send batch requests to different LLM providers, abstracting away provider-specific formats and APIs.
+The base package includes OpenAI and Anthropic providers, with optional support for Google, Mistral, and local processing via vLLM.
 This allows you to:

 - Write requests once in a unified format
 - Switch between providers seamlessly